simondankelmann/Bluetooth-LE-Spam/README.md

 - [FuriousMAC](https://github.com/furiousMAC) and [Hexway](https://github.com/hexway) for their prior researches

-- And anyone else who was involved in prior researches and publications about this topic.
+- And special thanks to anyone else who has been involved in prior research and publications related to this topic.

 ## Disclaimer